 Vaccination is available for chickenpox, and is highly recommended.

 Chickenpox is highly preventable by vaccination with live attenuated varicella vaccine.
 The vaccine is subsidised ("scheduled") for non-immune individuals that are immunosuppressed or are in other special groups.
-It will be added to the scheduled and funded immunisation programme for children in New Zealand in July 2017.
+It will be added to the scheduled and funded immunisation programme for infants aged 15 months in New Zealand in July 2017.
 Refer to the Immunisation Advisory Centre for further up-to-date information.